ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 1. Make sure you have your ethical approval ready.
 If you do not know how to obtain an ethical or what the ethical approval should look like, check the [ethical approval](ethical-approval) page.
 2. Know your [desired number of participants](desired-number-of-participants).
 3. Incorporate [attention check(s)](attention-checks) in your survey.
 This will ensure that you can [deny payment](granting-or-denying-payment) for non-serious participation.
 4. Are you planning to only allow participation based on a certain criteria?
-Then you should check out how to set up an initial [prescreening study](prescreening-study).
+VBL currently does not support a collection of prescreeners, hence, you can set this up within your own study.

 <br>

 ### Step 1: Study Creation

+1. Request a researcher account by emai
-1. Log in to [VBL SONA](https://vu-vbl.sona-systems.com){:target="_blank" rel="noopener noreferrer"} using your **VUnetID**
+Log in to [VBL SONA](https://vu-vbl.sona-systems.com){:target="_blank" rel="noopener noreferrer"} using your **VUnetID**
 2. [Create a New Study](create-a-new-study):
     - [Select the Study Type](select-the-study-type)
     - [Fill in the Study Information](fill-in-the-study-information)